cmbothwell/cmbothwell/README.md

 # Corey Bothwell

-Hello and welcome to my GitHub profile.
-My name is Corey, it's a pleasure to meet you.
-I am a young software engineer that loves to build.
-You've probably been linked here via a job application or resumé of mine given for a position at your company.

-I am a current Master's student at the University of Zurich expecting to graduate in Summer 2022.
-I study computer science and **represent a strong technical hire** for an ambitious startup or technology firm.

-I am looking for mission-driven firms with strong visions and sense of strategy.
-I like to solve **hard** problems while having a **deep impact** on the end product.
-I appreciate ideating over **architecture** to ensure a stable and consistent product experience as well as **high developer velocity**, and I delight in finding and **squashing obscure bugs**.

-I see myself as an excellent early hire and I would be a perfect fit for teams looking for an **experienced contributor** who is a **strong communicator** with high levels of **empathy**.

-My Modus Operandi is to **design**, **implement**, and **deliver** high performing features that **delight users**.

 ### ✨ I have the following concrete qualifications

 - 2.5 years experience in full-stack application development with a product focus